victoriamccray/victoriamccray.github.io/mywork.md

 The open-source software for connectivity analyses, CONN, was developed by thesis second reader Dr. Susan Whitfield-Gabrieli and Neuroimaging Tools and Resources Collaboratory (NITRC).
 I presented the findings of my thesis at the Research, Innovation, and Scholarship Expo (RISE) in Boston, MA, USA.

-*My work was awarded with the Avrom Aaron Level Memorial Award; pictured is Victoria (left) and Dr. Juliet Davidow (right)*
+*My work was awarded with the Avrom Aaron Level Memorial Award; pictured is myself, Victoria (left) and Dr. Juliet Davidow (right)*
 ![Award Ceremony for the Dept of Psychology](assets/img/avrom-aaron-julietvic.jpeg)

 Funding and Partners: Paul and Grace Ward Martinez, NITRC